ten-protocol/go-ten/design/Upgrade_Design.md

 TEE attestation verification is a complex and computationally expensive process that is difficult to implement in a smart contract.
 It is more practical to limit attestation verification to external tooling and enclaves and design incentive mechanisms in the smart contract.

 The management contract will not support direct attestation verification.
-It will accept and record publishing requests that contain attestations which will be verified by incentivised users and researchers.
+It will instead accept and record publishing requests that contain attestations which will be verified by incentivised users and researchers.

 The attestation for each new version of an enclave must be published, together with a link to the source code that produces that binary image.